neuland-ingolstadt/neuland.app-ical-service/README.md

    ```sh
    curl http://localhost:7077/calendar.ics
    ```

+> [!NOTE]
+> Common calender applications do not support subscription feeds from local URLs.
+You can use a service like [ngrok](https://ngrok.com/) to expose your local server to the internet.

 - **Manual Testing:**
   Run the service locally and access the `/calendar.ics` endpoint via a web browser or `curl`.